Stories from Hartford's Grassroots

 The coalition met Klan rallies head on with a determined nonviolent presence.
 It organized education forums and implemented in school districts an anti-racist curriculum.
 It built a multi-racial presence that became the “first responder” when the KKK raised its ugly head.

 ARCC passed the state’s first Hate Crimes law, sponsored by legislators Miles Rapoport and Eric Coleman.
 It was the second law of its kind in the country at the time.
 The measure requires the state police to annually collect town-by-town statistics on bias-related incidents based on race, religion, ethnicity, or sexual orientation.
-This provides a tool to alert law enforcement when hate crimes are not just isolated incidents, but part of a pattern.
+This provides a tool to alert communities and law enforcement when hate crimes are not just isolated incidents, but part of a pattern.

 The anti-racism group gave ordinary folks– people who never protested or marched before– an easy way to get involved.
 Anti-racist organizing can’t be an exclusive club; it has a broad-based, “big tent” popular movement.

 Elected officials and business leaders were held accountable to participate in a broad anti-racist program.
 Most politicians get a pass just by showing up to a rally (or today, issuing a tweet).
 CEOs don’t seem to think they need to do even that much.
 ARCC believed it had to push them to create initiatives that met human needs, promoted racial awareness, and made a real difference in people’s lives.

 This is a critical component, because racism is systemic, not personal.
 While individuals can be bundles of fear and prejudice, our political and economic system has long benefited from racial division and white supremacy.